 Medical facilities and care are comparable with those in Australia; however medical costs in the Netherlands are high.

-There is a Reciprocal Health Agreement between Australia and the Netherlands which provides for urgent or emergency medical treatment in the public hospital system.
+There is a Reciprocal Health Agreement between Australia and the Netherlands which provides for urgent or emergency medical treatment in the public hospital system on the provision of a valid Medicare card.
 Treatment in private hospitals or as a private patient in a public hospital is not covered under the Agreement, nor does the Agreement provide treatment to Australians entering the Netherlands with the specific intention of obtaining medical treatment.
 The Reciprocal Health Care Agreement does not replace the need for private travel health insurance.
-See Medicare's website for further information.
+See the Medicare website for further information.

 Where to get help

 Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24-hour emergency number.

 If the matter relates to criminal issues, contact the police at the nearest police station.
 You should also obtain a police report when reporting a crime.

 The emergency services telephone number in the Netherlands is 112.

 The Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
 For consular assistance, see contact details below:

 See the Embassy website for information about opening hours and temporary closures that may affect service provision.